Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/upgrading-cli.markdown

 ## Elastic Processing Unit Commands

-Since Elastic Processing Unit is deprecated, its commands have not been ported to the new Command Line Interface
+The Elastic Processing Unit was deprecated in version 12.1, therefore its commands were not ported to the new Command Line Interface.

 * `deploy-elastic-space`
 * `deploy-elastic-pu`